igefimov/ubs-efimov/README.md

 Acknowledgments

-- Tested on Ubuntu macOS Big Sur
+- Tested on macOS Big Sur locally
+- Tested on dockerized Ubuntu image with non-significant code changes
 - Binary geckodriver is part of the VCS repo
 - No multi city support